Transfer ownership when buying from a private party

 - Vehicle Certificate of Ownership (Title) Application,

-- A copy of the current vehicle title, and
+- The current vehicle title, and

 - Payment – contact an office for the exact amount.